-The full list of prohibited drugs can be find under Schedule 1 of the Drug Misuse and Trafficking Act 1985.
+See the full list of prohibited drugs under Schedule 1 of the Drug Misuse and Trafficking Act 1985.

 What is “deemed supply”?

-If you are found in possession of a traffickable quantity of a prohibited drug (as listed in the table under Schedule 1), it is presumed that you possess the drugs for the purposes of supply, unless you can prove that they were only for personal use.
+If police find you in possession of a traffickable quantity of a prohibited drug, it is presumed that you possess the drugs for the purposes of supply.
+Unless you can prove that they were only for personal use.
 This charge is more serious than a possession charge and with it comes higher penalties, therefore, it is important that you speak to a lawyer about your legal options.